Spike Brandt and Tony Cervone

-Spike Brandt and Tony Cervone are an American television writing, animation and production team at Warner Bros.
-Animation and formerly at Nickelodeon Animation Studios.
-Brandt was born on December 24, 1961, in Milwaukee, Wisconsin, and Cervone was also born on November 15, 1966, in Melrose Park, Illinois.
+Christopher John "Spike" Brandt and Anthony Joseph "Tony" Cervone are American animators, writers, and voice actors working for Warner Bros.
+Animation and formerly Nickelodeon Animation Studios.
+Brandt was born on December 24, 1961, in Milwaukee, Wisconsin, and Cervone was born on November 15, 1966, in Melrose Park, Illinois.

 The duo is best known for doing various projects about Scooby-Doo, The Flintstones, Tom and Jerry, and Looney Tunes.
 They had also worked on Animaniacs, Duck Dodgers, The Looney Tunes Show, and various other projects.
 Brandt had also voiced Spike Bulldog in various Tom and Jerry direct-to-DVD movies.

 Early life

 Brandt was born on December 24, 1961, in Milwaukee, Wisconsin as Christopher John Brandt while Cervone was born on November 15, 1966, in Melrose Park, Illinois as Anthony Joseph Cervone.

 Career

 Beginnings

 Both Brandt and Cervone started their careers in 1991.
 Brandt got his start in animation at StarToons, a prominent animation studio located in Chicago.
-Its founder, animator John McClenahan, had worked previously for studios among the likes of Hanna-Barbera.
+John McClenahan, the founder of StarToons, had worked previously for studios such as Hanna-Barbera.
 McClenahan hired Brandt because the studio needed some help animating episodes of Tiny Toon Adventures for Warner Bros.

 Brandt stayed for three years at StarToons, where he also worked on Warner Bros. shows like Taz-Mania and Animaniacs.
 It was during their shared tenure at StarToons that Brandt met fellow animator Tony Cervone, with them both serving as animation directors on Scooby-Doo! in Arabian Nights.
-Together, they would embark on a considerably long-lasting professional partnership.